hussein66A/Search-Tools/README.md

 ## ssrf-generate-ip.php
 Generate random IP address:port inside private network range for SSRF scans.

+## subdomains_finder.sh
+A script that find subdomains using other well known programs (TheHarvester, DNSrecon...)

+## subthreat.php
+A script that grab subdomains of a given domain from https://www.threatcrowd.org

 ## subalt.py
 Generates subdomains alterations and permutations.